 WARNING: See also Uses and How To Use sections.

 Fentanyl has a high risk for abuse and severe, possibly fatal, breathing problems.
 Do not use fentanyl buccal tablets unless you have been regularly taking moderate to large amounts of narcotic pain medication.
 Otherwise, it may cause overdose (even death).
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
+It might also be higher when you start this medication and after a dose increase.
 Get medical help right away if you notice unusual slow/shallow breathing.

 Carefully follow the specific directions for using fentanyl buccal tablets.
 Since they are not taken the same way, different forms of fentanyl (including lozenges, buccal tablets, patches) do not have the same effects at equal strengths and should not be substituted for each other.
 Tell your doctor or pharmacist of all medications that you use, especially of drugs that can affect how fentanyl works (see also Drug Interactions section).
 Do not start, stop, or change the dosage of any medicines you are using without your doctor's approval.